mainkoon81/Study-09-MachineLearning-A/README.md

 <img src="https://user-images.githubusercontent.com/31917400/39336446-7db2501a-49af-11e8-8248-87bbb0757c1d.jpg" />

 What happens if we use a **different threshold** for deciding if the sample is Positive / Negative ?
- - For example, if it was super important to correctly classify every (+) sample, we could set the threshold to 0.1.
+ - For example, if it was super important to correctly classify every (+) sample, we could **set the threshold to 0.1**.
+ -

 In the ROC curve we look at:
    - TPr(= Sensitivity = Recall) = # True positives / # positives  = TP / (TP+FN) :"FROM THE WORLD OF (+)"